WebAssembly/design/AstSemantics.md

   * Int32Ult - unsigned less than
   * Int32Ule - unsigned less than or equal

+Division or remainder by zero throws.
+Signed division overflow (e.g. INT32_MIN/-1) throws.

+Shifts interpret their shift count operand as an unsigned value.
+When the shift count is at least the bitwidth of the shift, Shl and Shr return 0, and Sar returns 0 if the value being shifted is non-negative, and -1 otherwise.

+Lastly, regardless of the above semantics, the asm.js polyfill would be intentionally incorrect for performance reasons (see [high-level design goals](HighLevelDesignGoals.md)) and do what it does now, which is to let division by zero to return zero, and to implicitly mask shift counts.

 Note that greater-than and greater-than-or-equal operations are not required, since "a < b" == "b > a" and "a <= b" == "b >= a".
 Such equalities also hold for floating point comparisons, even considering NaN.